-Set forth in Table 10 below are the ten largest principal sewer service customers of the District for the Fiscal Year ended June 30, 2020.
+Set forth in Table 10 below are the ten largest principal sewer service customers of the District for the Fiscal Year ended June 30, 2023.
+[The ten largest principal sewer service customers make up approximately % of sewer service charges collected for the Fiscal Year ended June 30, 2023.]